liqotech/liqo/docs/pages/configuration/discovery.md

 Specifically, you can rely on three different methods to discover other clusters:

 1. **LAN Discovery**.
 2. **Manual Configuration**: manual addition of specific clusters to the list of known ones.
 This method is particularly appropriate outside LAN, without requiring any DNS configuration.
-3. **DNS Discovery**: automatic discovery of the clusters associated with a specific DNS domain (e.g.; *liqo.io*).
+3. **DNS Discovery**: automatic discovery of the clusters associated with a specific DNS domain (e.g. *liqo.io*).
 This is achieved by querying specific DNS entries.
 This looks similar to the discovery of voice-over-IP SIP servers, and it is mostly oriented to big organizations that wish to adopt Liqo in production.

-Depending of your environment, you only have to decide the proper discovery method.
+Depending on your environment, you only have to decide the proper discovery method.
 They are detailed below:

 ### LAN Discovery